Invitation to Tender (ITT): A Comprehensive Guide

 I. Introduction

-What Is Invitation to Tender, and Why Does It Matter?
+What Is Invitation to Tender (ITT), and Why Does It Matter?
+The purpose of an Invitation to Tender (ITT) is clearly encapsulated in its definition:

-An Invitation to Tender (ITT) is a formal request issued by a government entity inviting suppliers to submit bids for a specific project or procurement.
-The ITT outlines the project requirements, evaluation criteria, and submission guidelines.
-This process is designed to foster competition and ensure that the government receives the best value for its procurement needs.
+An Invitation to Tender (ITT) is a formal solicitation issued by a government agency inviting suppliers to submit bids for a specific project or procurement.
+The ITT outlines the requirements, specifications, and conditions under which the contract will be awarded.
+It is a key component of the competitive bidding process, ensuring that procurement is conducted transparently and fairly, allowing for multiple suppliers to compete for government contracts.

 II.
 Definition